c-ln/ecWx/README.md

 ### getstations()
 This function allows you to download station inventory data from Environment Canada's climate station database.
-The station inventory can be optionally filtered based on several criteria, such as province, station name, or climate ID.
+The station inventory can be optionally filtered by province, station name, or climate ID.
 If filters are not specified, all stations are returned.
-This function can be used to select stations for analysis and to determine the station ID, which is required for the ecccdownload() function.
+This function can be used to select stations for analysis and to determine a station ID, which is required for the ecccdownload() function.

 Arguments:
 - `province`: Optional.
 The province of interest.